ADLINK-IST/opensplice/src/api/dcps/isocpp/code/README.md

 defined.

 The file [dds/core/detail/macros.hpp](@ref dds/core/detail/macros.hpp) could be
-edited directly to do this, or these can be defined on the compile commnd line.
+edited directly to do this, or these can be defined on the compile command line.

 GCC Re-compilation                                                              {#isocpp_customlibs_gcc}
 ------------------

 Makefiles are provided that will re-build the DCPS API libraries _as is_ with the compiler currently on your search path.
-These are found in `$OSPL_HOME/cusom_lib`.
+These are found in `$OSPL_HOME/custom_lib`.
 They can be edited to suit your requirements if necessary.
 To rebuild the ISO C++ API you might then do, for example:

     make -C $OSPL_HOME/custom_lib -f Makefile.Build_DCPS_ISO_Cpp_Lib